metalama/website/features/code-validation.md

 toc: false
 ---

-Metalama is not just a code generation tool.
-It is a comprehensive meta-programming framework where units of behavior are called _aspects_.
-Examples of aspects are `[Retry]`, `[Memento]`, or `[MeasureExecutionCount]`.
-Aspects don't only encapsulate code generation but also code _validation_.
-For instance, the `[MeasureExecutionCount]` aspect relies on dependency injection to pull the metrics object.
-Therefore, it can only be applied to non-static methods.
-Aspects in Metalama also have the ability to validate code and report errors and warnings.

-There are two validation mechanisms in Metalama.
-You can:
+{: .intro }
+When enhancing a class or method, it is crucial to validate that the target code meets your assumptions.
+If it does not, a clear and appropriate error message should be reported.
+In Metalama, aspects not only have the ability to generate code but also to _validate_ it.
+You can even create aspects that serve purely as validators without any code generation logic.

+Metalama provides two mechanisms for validation:

-- _Define eligibility conditions_ on which declarations the aspect can be applied.
-When eligibility conditions are violated, an error is reported, and the aspect is not applied.
-Also, the refactoring menu in the IDE would only suggest adding eligible aspects.
+- _Define eligibility conditions_ to specify which declarations the aspect can be applied to.
+If eligibility conditions are violated, an error is reported, and the aspect is not applied.
+Additionally, the refactoring menu in the IDE will only suggest adding eligible aspects.
-- _Programmatically report warnings and errors_ when any situation occurs.
+- _Programmatically report warnings and errors_ when specific conditions are encountered.

-Both approaches can report warnings and errors immediately as you type or at the build.
+Both approaches can report warnings and errors in real-time as you type or during the build process.

+## Benefits

+- **Least Astonishment.** As an aspect author, it is your responsibility to ensure that users of your aspects receive clear and meaningful error messages.
+- **Fail Fast, Early.** Avoid exceptions in your aspect logic or confusing C# errors due to invalid generated code.

 ## Example

-The following aspect makes two assumptions about the method to which it is applied:
+The following aspect makes two assumptions about the method it is applied to:

-- It assumes the method to be non-static, which is an eligibility condition.
+- The method must be non-static.
+This is an eligibility condition because the aspect should not appear in the lightbulb menu for static methods.
-- It requires the class to contain a field named `_logger` and will report an error if it does not.
+- The containing class must have a field named `_logger`.
+If this condition is not met, an error will be reported.

 ```cs
 internal class LogAttribute : OverrideMethodAspect